Sanjais07/dverse_technical_3/README.md

 - Add more hospital-specific questions to the dataset.
 - Implement the chatbot as a **web application** or integrate it with a **hospital website**.

-## License
-This project is for research and educational purposes.
-Contact the owner of the project for commercial use.